tracim/tracim/docs/development/backend/setup/server_setup.md

 ## Roles, Profile and Access Rights

-In Tracim, only some users can access to some information, this is also true in the Tracim REST API. you can check the [roles documentation](/docs/overview/roles.md) to check what a specific user can do.
+In Tracim, only some users can access to some information.
+This is also true in the Tracim REST API.
+You can check the [roles documentation](/docs/overview/roles.md) to check what a specific user can do.

 ## Other Documentation